Induction and Skolemization in saturation theorem proving: Restricted induction and Skolemization

 \subsection{Representation as logical theory}

 We will now provide a preliminary representation as a logical theory for sound and refutationally complete saturation systems extended by the induction rule \(\INDRPF{\Gamma}\).
+We start by introducing some additional notions that will be used throughout this section.

-We start by defining a grounding operator that allows us to obtain all instances of a set of formulas obtained by replacing some of the variables by ground terms. \begin{definition} Let \(\Gamma\) be a set of formulas and let \(L\) be a language.
+So far we have considered the traditional induction schema with induction parameters.
+In the following we introduce a notation for induction without induction parameters.
+Parameter-free induction schemata have been investigated in mathematical logic \cite{adamowicz1987,kaye1988,beklemishev1997b,cordon2011,jerabek2020}, hence, we adopt a similar notation. \begin{definition} Let \(\Gamma\) be a set of formulas, then the parameter-free induction schema for \(\Gamma\) formulas \(\INDParameterFree{\Gamma}\) is given by \(\INDParameterFree{\Gamma} \coloneqq \{ I_{x} \gamma \mid \gamma(x) \in \Gamma \}\). \end{definition} The grounding operator given in the following definition allows us to obtain all instances of a set of formulas obtained by replacing some of the variables by ground terms. \begin{definition} Let \(\Gamma\) be a set of formulas and let \(L\) be a language.
 Then we define

 \end{definition} We can now introduce an operator corresponding to the rule \(\INDRPF{\Gamma}\). \begin{definition} Let \(T\) be a theory and \(\Gamma\) be a set of formulas.